 Children with an EHCP have an individualised EHCP Action Plan (rather than a SEND PP) which details the long term outcomes from the plan and the smaller steps towards meeting them.
-These are similarly reviewed at least half-termly and more frequently where necessary.
+These are working documents which are continually reviewed with a formal review at least termly.